kkrypt0nn/time-wasted-counter/README.md

 Do not hesitate to give it a star ✨ if you like it.

-[Here](https://wasted.spacehutapp.com) is where you can see the official website live.

 ## ❓ Support

-If you need some help for something, do not hesitate to join my discord server [here](https://discord.gg/HzJ3Gfr) or ask in the [issues](https://github.com/kkrypt0nn/time-wasted-counter/issues) tab of this repository.
+If you need some help for something, do not hesitate to join my discord server [here](https://discord.gg/mTBrXyWxAF) or ask in the [issues](https://github.com/kkrypt0nn/time-wasted-counter/issues) tab of this repository.

 ## 📂 Files Structure